VahidBabaie/-AND-gate-implementation-with-Neural-Network/README.md

-This code generates a NN that function as an "AND" gate.
+This code generates a NN that functions as an "AND" gate.